MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 This event is logged when the RMS connector does not have a list of authorized accounts, so no on-premises servers can connect to it.
 The RMS connector downloads the list every 15 minutes from Azure RMS.

 To specify the accounts, use the RMS connector administrator tool.
-For more Informational, see [Authorizing servers to use the RMS connector]( install-configure-rms-connector#authorizing-servers-to-use-the-rms-connector).
+For more information, see [Authorizing servers to use the RMS connector]( install-configure-rms-connector#authorizing-servers-to-use-the-rms-connector).

 ----